 Hi ,I am Sebastian, I'm the writer and content manager of this blog.
 I love your blog, (TargetBlog), and am interested in being a guest writer for you.

 I was curious if:

-1) You’d like to participate in link building.
-I write (X-X) guest posts per month and would be happy to link to your site in my content.
+1) You may want to consider using guest posting as a link building tactic.
+I write (X-X) guest posts per month and would be happy to link back to your site in my content.

-2) You allow guest posts on your blog.
+2) Do you allow guest posts on your blog?

 (Sample 1 URL)

 I hope you are interested.
 Please let me know if so, and I'll look forward to hearing back from you soon!

 The benefits of using a template when emailing for guest posts are multifaceted.

 They can save you time, help you scale your outreach process by having the email pitch, and take the time to build a relationship with the blogger.